Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 </Base>
 ```

 Go to the browser and you will not see any changes.
-What we did is move the template code from `index.astro` into `Base.astro` and use the layout.
+What we did was move the template code from `index.astro` into `Base.astro` and use the layout.

 ### 3. Set up default website configurations

 We need some basic information about our website that we need to display in many places.
 We don't want to type them everywhere.
-We want to store these configurations in one place and refer to them wherever we need it so that if we want to make any change, we only have to change the configuration.
+We want to store these configurations in one place and refer to them wherever we need them so that if we want to make any changes, we only have to change the configuration.

 1. Create a folder named `utils` inside the `src` folder (`src\utils`)
 2. Create a file named `AppConfig.ts` inside the `utils` folder (`AppConfig.js` if you don't want TypeScript)